-In this blog post, we will discuss what color is positive on a battery and what it means for your device.
+So, what color is positive on a battery and what does it mean for your device?

 The positive terminal of a battery is typically colored red.

 On a standard battery, the positive terminal is typically marked in red, while the negative terminal is marked in black.

 7 important facts to remember about battery terminal colors:

 - The positive terminal is red, pink, or another warm color like orange or yellow.
 This comes from the historical use of red lead oxide in positive battery plates.

 - The negative terminal is typically black or dark blue.
 Early batteries used black graphite for the negative plates.